No Match Found

 What are the top-of-mind issues for directors of company boards?
 What keeps them up at night, and how are they reacting to the rapid changes in the environment?
 What are the current trends and key issues in corporate governance?

-To assess the extent of implementation of corporate governance regulatory changes with the revised Corporate Governance Code from 1 January 2016, we recently hosted a number of seminars to clients in Hong Kong (28 July), Guangzhou (1 August) and Shenzhen (2 August) to brief our clients on key findings our second-year study of the corporate governance reports of 230 Hong Kong listed companies for fiscal year 2016.
-More details here...
+To assess the extent of implementation of corporate governance regulatory changes with the revised Corporate Governance Code from 1 January 2016, we recently hosted a number of seminars in Hong Kong, Guangzhou and Shenzhen to brief our clients on key findings of our second-year study of the corporate governance reports of 230 Hong Kong listed companies for the fiscal year 2016.

 Watch Internal Audit Services Partner Eric Yeung and PwC Experience Centre Partner Guy Parsonage talk about social media governance in today's business world.